armstrys/Data-Bites-Blog/_posts/2020-07-25-Streamlit-Example-and-Geo-Kata.md

 # Conclusion

-These puzzles and learning different coding styles in Streamlit have been a great help to my personal Python development over the past few years.While I will probably stick mostly with Jupyter Notebooks and Jupyter Lab due to the flexibility and interoperability with multiple platforms, Streamlit will be my go-to tool any time I have a simple POC that is better served as an applet than a live document.
+These puzzles and learning different coding styles in Streamlit have been a great help to my personal Python development over the past few months.
+While I will probably stick mostly with Jupyter Notebooks and Jupyter Lab due to the flexibility and interoperability with multiple platforms, Streamlit will be my go-to tool any time I have a simple POC that is better served as an applet than a live document.